Terle Sportplane: Notes on Joseph Terle and the construction of the JT1

-A man sitting in the doorway of a hangar talking to some friends, and watching Joe's maneuvers for a few minutes walked out to talk to him.
-He asked Joe if he would mind if he showed him how to taxi.
-Joe was elated because he recognized the stranger immediately.
+A man sitting in the doorway of a hangar talking to some friends, and watching Terle's maneuvers for a few minutes, walked out to talk to him.
+He asked Terle if he would mind if he showed him how to taxi.
+Terle was elated because he recognized the stranger immediately.
 It was Bert Acosta, one of the best-known pilots of his day, who had won numerous prizes and records for flying achievements.
 He had been copilot in Commander Byrd's transatlantic attempted flight to Paris 33 days after Lindbergh's epic flight to that city.
 Unfortunately, Byrd's flight had to land on the French coast after 22 hours flying blind in fog and rain.
 Acosta was also known as the “bad boy of the air,” because of his hard-drinking roistering lifestyle and numerous flying infractions.
 His pilot's license was suspended for flying under a bridge, stunting, failing to pay the resulting fines and an accumulation of other violations.
 But above all, Despite it all, Acosta was a superb pilot, a “pilot’s pilot” admired by others in the profession.
 In short, Bert was forbidden to fly licensed aircraft.
-However, Joe's Sportplane was not yet licensed and thus able to be flown for testing purposes.
+However, Terle's Sportplane was not yet licensed and thus able to be flown for testing purposes.
 There is little doubt that Acosta was aware of this loophole.

-Joe eagerly got out of the cockpit of the single seat craft, and Bert got behind the controls.
+Terle eagerly got out of the cockpit of the single seat craft, and Bert got behind the controls.
 His “taxiing” instructions instantly transformed into his turning the craft into the wind, giving it full throttle and taking off almost vertically.
 For the next hour, he performed every maneuver in his repertory: vertical power dives, vertical banks, spins, wing-overs, barrel rolls, and falling leaves among others—all without the benefit of a helmet, goggles or parachute in the open cockpit.

 In those days many people on Sunday outings used to gather at Roosevelt Field to observe the activities of planes and pilots.
 On this day, an announcer on the field's P.A. system called out, “It’s not every day you can see Bert Acosta give an exhibition like this.”
 According to the New York Herald-Tribune on the scene, about 5000 people turned their attention to the tiny gyrating aircraft.
-After an hour, Acosta landed and congratulated Joe saying (perhaps exaggerating a little), “I like it better than any airplane I ever flew.”
+After an hour, Acosta landed and congratulated Terle, saying (perhaps exaggerating a little), “I like it better than any airplane I ever flew.”
 The Herald-Tribune report was picked up by newspapers and magazines around the country, and so much publicity resulted from the flight that plans were made to put the craft into production.
 The great depression and the resulting difficulty of obtaining financing resulted in a failure of these plans to come to fruition, however.

-Afterward, Joe allowed other pilots occasionally to fly his ship, including another famed pilot of that time, Doug (“Wrong Way”) Corrigan.
+Afterward, Terle allowed other pilots occasionally to fly his ship, including another famed pilot of that time, Doug (“Wrong Way”) Corrigan.
 Eventually one of the pilots who borrowed the plane made a forced landing in a rough field that badly damaged the undercarriage.